nntthuy-axonivy/mailstore-connector/mailstore-connector-product/README.md

 ## Demo

-Two demo processes are provided, which do the same thing once in an Ivy sub-process and once directly in a Java service function if you prefer.
-Both read from an IMAP inbox (for testing you can use a docker image like [virtua-sa/docker-mail-devel](https://github.com/virtua-sa/docker-mail-devel) or a public IMAP service like [Ethereal](https://ethereal.email/) and any IMAP mail client like [Thunderbird](https://www.thunderbird.net/de/).

-The demo will read from the standard inbox messages containing the text `Test 999...` where 999 is a number.
-For every message it will save the message to a case document, extract all image parts and logs some information about them.
-So to see results, you should prepare such mails in the inbox.
-Messaages will not be deleted or moved to simplify testing.

-Results will only be written to the Ivy logfile.
-In a later version, there will be perhaps a little GUI for this.
-Stay tuned!
+Two demo processes are provided:

+- One implemented as an **Ivy sub-process**
+- One implemented as a **Java service function**

+> Both perform the same task – choose whichever integration style fits your needs.

+Both demos connect to an **IMAP inbox**.

+For testing purposes, you can use:

+- A Docker container such as [`virtua-sa/docker-mail-devel`](https://github.com/virtua-sa/docker-mail-devel)
+- A public IMAP testing service like [Ethereal](https://ethereal.email/)
+- Any IMAP-capable client such as [Thunderbird](https://www.thunderbird.net/de/)

+The demo reads messages from the standard inbox that contain the text: `Test 999` (where `999` is any number).

+For each matching message, it:

+- Saves the message as a **case document**
+- Extracts all **image parts**
+- Logs relevant metadata to the **Ivy log**

+> To test it, prepare such messages in the inbox.
+> Messages are **not deleted or moved**, to keep testing repeatable and safe.

+### 📝 Output & Outlook

+- All output is written to the **Ivy log**.
+- A simple GUI might be added in a future version — stay tuned!

 ## Usage